A Novel Two-Parameter Penalty: Relaxation Degree Analysis and Sparse Signal Recovery: Introduction

-The novelty of these lies in the following three aspects: \begin{enumerate} \item[(i)] We introduce the concept of the relaxation degree RD$_P$ of a separable penalty function $P$ to quantitatively measure the approximation degree for $P$ to approach $\ell_0$. \item[(ii)] We introduce the TLp penalty, which includes two adjustable parameters $a\in(0,\infty)$ and $p\in(0,1]$, offering more flexibility and stronger sparsity-promotion capability of the TLp minimization model, compared with the $\ell_p$ and the TL1 minimization models. \item[(iii)] The RIP upper bound for signal recovery via TLp minimization can reduce, when $p\in(0,1]$ and as $a\to\infty$, to the sharp RIP bound obtained by Zhang and Li \cite{ZL19} and, especially, can recover, when $p=1$, the well-known sharp bound $\delta_{2s}<\frac{\sqrt{2}}{2}$. \end{enumerate}
+\begin{enumerate} \item[(i)] We introduce the concept of the relaxation degree RD$_P$ of a separable penalty function $P$ to quantitatively measure the approximation degree for $P$ to approach $\ell_0$, whose rationality is validated via experiments.
+Moreover, it provides a specific function expression of parameters involved when the performance of the minimization framework is unchanged, which can offer a guidance to adjust parameters to keep a high performance. \item[(ii)] The two-parameter penalty function $P_{a,p}$ contains two adjustable parameters $a\in(0,\infty)$ and $p\in(0,1]$, offering more flexibility and stronger sparsity-promotion capability of the $P_{a,p}$ minimization framework, compared with the $\ell_p$ and the TL1 minimization. \item[(iii)] The obtained RIP upper bound for signal recovery via $P_{a,p}$ minimization is \emph{asymptotically optimal} (in $a$) as it can reduce to the sharp RIP bound obtained by Zhang and Li \cite{ZL19} when $a\to \infty$ and, especially, when $p=1$, can recover the well-known sharp bound $\delta_{2s}<\frac{\sqrt{2}}{2}$. \end{enumerate}

-This TLp minimization model can also be surely applied to low-rank matrix and low-rank tensor recovery, but, to limit the length of this article, we leave this study to a forthcoming article.

 The remainder of this article is organized as follows.